aidantwoods/SecureHeaders/README.md

 # SecureHeaders
 A PHP class aiming to make the use of browser security features more accessible, while allowing developers to safely experiment with these features to ensure they are configured correctly.

-The project aims help increase the overall security of an application in-which it runs within.
+The project aims help increase the overall security of an application in-which it runs within, by taking advantage of security features that can be enabled via HTTP headers.

 Sometimes this is most appropriately applied through feedback.
 SecureHeaders will issue warnings (`level E_USER_WARNING`) and notices (`level E_USER_NOTICE`) at runtime when it notices something is wrong.
 As per standard practice, it is advised that errors are turned off in any live system.
 SecureHeaders will respect the standard PHP `error_reporting` settings, and will also respect the `display_errors` configuration.